yohasebe/rsyntaxtree/docs/documentation.md

 Every error of a kind is reported together, not just the first one found: an input with three bad labels lists all three, one entry each, so one round of fixes covers them.
-The stages are ordered — options, then the bracket structure, then the labels, then whole-tree checks such as a movement path with one end — and a mistake stops the later stages, with a `note` saying that fixing what is listed may reveal more.
+The stages are ordered — an empty input is refused before anything else, then options, then the bracket structure, then the labels, then whole-tree checks such as a movement path with one end — and a mistake stops the later stages, with a `note` saying that fixing what is listed may reveal more.
 That is not caution but correctness: a missing bracket shifts every token after it, so reporting past it would blame labels that are artifacts of the real